Axis Bank Ltd (NSE: AXISBANK) Q4 2026 Earnings Call dated Apr. 25, 2026

 Puneet Sharma

-Since then.
-We don’t provide the data on residual TD repricing in percentage terms but we do have some legs left on that lever as we move forward.
+Chintan, we don’t provide the data on residual TD repricing in percentage terms, but we do have some legs left on that lever as we move forward.

 Vijay Mulbagal

-Hi Chandan.
+Hi, Chintan.
 On the wholesale side, our playbook remains unchanged.
 We selectively grow and we are not chasing growth here.
 We invest in sectors with the strongest cycles and clear micro tailwinds.
-Incrementally growth was seen in power largely renewables, commercial real estate data centers, NBSC largely again ESL driven and manufacturing again as Puneet reiterated.
-I should also add to that that growth remains quality led.
-We our both pricing filters and rare rock discipline is maintained even as we are growing.
+Incrementally, growth was seen in power, largely renewables, commercial real estate, data centers, NBFC largely again ESL driven and manufacturing.
+Again as Puneet reiterated, I should also add to that that growth remains quality led.
+We our both pricing filters and RAROC discipline is maintained even as we are growing.
+And of course, we use the opportunity of balance sheet to ensure that we are getting reciprocal transaction flows leading to fee expansion and float expansion, and obviously driving on access outcomes which includes corporate salary, Axis Capital Trusteeship, etc.

 Chintan Joshi